-Many of our constructions are inspired by recent work on lower bounds on monomial space (analogous to clause space) in the system PCR of polynomial calculus resolution.
-In particular, the partial assignments defining r-free families come with some extra structure that means that they are not closed under taking subassignments, as would usually the case with this kind of family.
-The definition of piecewise assignment, is a simplification of an admissable configuration from [15].
-The definition of an r-free family is new, and a crucial innovation is that we use the r-free family to explicitly pick out a nicely-behaved substructure of the resolution refutation, and focus on showing a total space lower bound on this substructure.
+Many of our constructions are inspired by recent work on lower bounds on monomial space (analogous to clause space) in the system PCR of polynomial calculus resolution [13].
+In particular, the partial assignments defining r-free families come with some extra structure that means that they are not closed under taking subassignments, as would usually be the case with similar constructions (as used, for example, for clause space lower bounds).
+The definition of piecewise assignment is a simplification of an admissible configuration from [13].
+The definition of an r-free family is new, and a crucial innovation is that we use the r-free family to explicitly pick out a nicely behaved substructure of the resolution refutation and focus on showing a total space lower bound on this substructure.